Customers in vulnerable situations

 We recognise that in times of financial difficulty our customers have the potential to be vulnerable and may require additional help and support.

-In our Debt Management Operation we have 3 dedicated specialist support teams with experienced colleagues, who have received specific training from our external debt advice and charity partners, like Money Advice Trust, Samaritans, SafeLives and GamCare, who focus solely on supporting customers in vulnerable circumstances.
+In addition to that training we have 3 dedicated specialist support teams with experienced colleagues, who have received additional specific training from external debt advice organisations and charities, like National Centre for Suicide Prevention Training (including City and Guilds accreditation), SafeLives and GamCare.
+These specialist teams focus solely on supporting customers in vulnerable circumstances.

 In 2020, these 3 teams have handled over 34,000 calls and provided much needed support and care to these customers.

 We continue to work closely with independent debt advice organisations and charities to support and refer customers who need specialist support.
 In 2020, we have commenced collaborations transferring customers to dedicated support at GamCare and Safelives and continued to directly refer our most vulnerable customers (referring over 1,000 customers in 2020) through to our dedicated Citizens Advice channels.